gitter-badger/angular_sprinkles/README.md

 ### Form helpers

-Sprinkles comes with helpers for automatically creating binding with your form elements.
+Sprinkles comes with helpers for automatically creating bindings with your form elements.
 Almost all of the usual form helpers are available with the `bind_*` prefix.
 (See [issue #4](https://github.com/BrewhouseTeam/angular_sprinkles/issues/4) for a list of helpers that are not currently supported).

 ```erb
 <%= form_for @user do |f| %>